SatishJaiswalOZ/Angular4/README.md

 2.Date picker has minor issue in responsive

-3.Flight Search header can be populated with same pattern

-4.Not all data of same pattern is binded in flight card component as it's the matter of JSON dummy data

-5.At some place in UI, templates can be created to reuse the same.
+3.At some place in UI, templates can be created to reuse the same.

 KNOWN ISSUES IN EXTERNAL PLUGINS: